Managing a multi-day marketing campaign is complicated.

 It’s the best thing since sliced bread.

-And because Marketing Projects can easily be used for a variety of multi-day marketing campaigns, let’s run through a few examples to show you just how versatile it is:
+And because Marketing Campaigns can easily be used for a variety of multi-day marketing campaigns, let’s run through a few examples to show you just how versatile it is:

 Promoting A Conference